 Clarice Pears building

-The Clarice Pears building will house the University's Institute of Health and Wellbeing will allow staff from 10 different sites around the city to come together in a single state of the art facility.
+The Clarice Pears building will house the University's School of Health & Wellbeing and allow staff from 10 different sites around the city to come together in a single state-of-the-art facility.

 Location: Western Infirmary Site

-The Clarice Pears building will allow the University's Institute of Health and Wellbeing to bring staff from 10 different sites together into a single multidisciplinary centre on the University’s Gilmorehill campus.
+The Clarice Pears building will allow the University's School of Health & Wellbeing to bring staff from 10 different sites together into a single multidisciplinary centre on the University’s Gilmorehill campus.

 It is expected to cost around £50 million and has been named after Clarice Pears, mother of the three founders of the Pears Foundation, which donated £5 million towards its construction.